José Antonio González i Casanova

-José Antonio González i Casanova (2 December 1935 – 29 October 2021) was a Spanish lawyer, politician, constitutional law academic, and writer, known for being one of the drafters of the Constitution of Spain in 1978.
+José Antonio González i Casanova (2 December 1935 – 29 October 2021) was a Spanish lawyer, politician, constitutional law academic, and writer, known for being one of the drafters of the Spanish Constitution in 1978.

 Biography and career

 González was born in Barcelona, Spain, in 1935.
 He studied at the local elite school "Jesuïtes Sarrià", where he met Alfonso Carlos Comín.
 Despite coming from a national Catholic family and having a military uncle who was shot for being part of the Civil War Nationalist cause, during Franco's regime González was part of the Popular Liberation Front, a left-wing, clandestine and anti-Francoist organization.
 Later, he co-founded the clandestine Workers' Front of Catalonia (FOC) in 1962.

 After graduating in law from the University of Barcelona, Manuel Jiménez de Parga hired González to be an assistant professor of political law at the university.
 He received his doctorate in 1963, with his thesis entitled "The people's committee of the Yugoslavian commune".
 In 1967, he became chair of the political law department at the University of Santiago de Compostela.
 At that time, he collaborated with the newspaper La Voz de Galicia.

 In 1970, after the dissolution of FOC, González joined the Socialist Party of Catalonia-Congress (PSC–Congrés), and later, the Socialists' Party of Catalonia (PSC).
 Returning to Barcelona in the early 1970s, he was appointed Professor of State Theory at the University of Barcelona and later became a Professor of Constitutional Law there as well, remaining in those roles until 2006, when he was named the university's ombudsman.